 Calculate hydraulic conductivity empirically by selecting a method based on grain-size distribution through the material.
 Each method is derived from a general equation.
 The general equation is:

 Where K = hydraulic conductivity; g = acceleration due to gravity; v = kinematic viscosity; C = sorting coefficient; ƒ(n) = porosity function; and d_e = effective grain diameter.
-The kinematic viscosity (v) is determined by the dynamic viscosity (µ) and the fluid (water) density (ρ) as v=µ/ρ.
+The kinematic viscosity (v) is determined by the dynamic viscosity (µ) and the fluid (water) density (ρ) as v=µ ÷ ρ.
 The values of C, ƒ(n) and d depend on the method used in the grain-size analysis.
-Porosity (n) is derived from the empirical relationship n=0.255(1+0.83^U) where the coefficient of grain uniformity (U) is given by U=d_60/d_10.
-In the sample, d_60 represents the grain diameter (mm) in which 60% if the sample is more fine and d_10 represent the grain diameter (mm) for which 10% of the sample is more fine.
+Porosity (n) is derived from the empirical relationship n=0.255 x (1+0.83^U) where the coefficient of grain uniformity (U) is given by U=d_60/d_10.
+In the sample, d_60 represents the grain diameter (mm) in which 60 percent of the sample is more fine and d_10 represents the grain diameter (mm) for which 10 percent of the sample is more fine.

 Use the Kozeny-Carman equation for most soil textures.
-This is the most widely accepted and used empirical derivative based on soil grain size but is not appropriate to use for soils with an effective grain size above 3-mm or for clayey textured soils:
+This is the most widely accepted and used empirical derivative based on soil grain size but is not appropriate to use for soils with an effective grain size above 3-mm or for clay textured soils: